The rules for sponsorship have changed.

-Badges and Refunds
+Badges & Refunds

-By purchasing badges for the Royal Enclosure, members agree to be (and will be) bound by the terms and conditions of entry.
+By purchasing badges for the Royal Enclosure, Members agree to be (and will be) bound by the terms and conditions of entry.
 Members will also need to ensure their guests comply with the terms and conditions of entry.

-Badges shall not be purchased or otherwise obtained from or through any person, commercial agent or otherwise than directly by the member from the Royal Enclosure Office or online.
+Badges shall not be purchased or otherwise obtained from or through any person, commercial agent or otherwise than directly by the Member from the Royal Enclosure Office or online.
 Badges must not be given, used as prizes or incentives, sold or advertised for sale by any means.

 Royal Enclosure Members and their guests must wear badges in their own name, and badges must not be worn by anyone other than the named individual.
 Badges can only be worn whilst adhering to the Royal Enclosure dress code.
-Members and guests must be able to show photographic Identification, if requested.
+Members and guests must be able to show photographic identification, if requested.

 If badges are being collected from the Royal Enclosure Office, it will be necessary to show acceptable proof of identity and a signature will be required.

 Unfortunately, we are unable to offer any refunds or credits for non attendance.

 If you have any questions or would like further clarification on any of these points, please do contact the Royal Enclosure Office 01344 878474 or email [email protected]